How Anti-Static Technology Can Help You Prevent Fires

 Static sparks don’t only happen in high-profile disasters; they’re common in day-to-day operations.
 Unfortunately, these risks are often underestimated or even ignored in facilities that don’t have proper anti-static systems.

-Anti-Static Technology for Fire Prevention
+Using Anti-Static Technology for Fire Prevention

 Fortunately, various technologies help neutralise static buildup, which in turn helps to prevent fires.
 Anti-static bars and ionising systems can be installed to maintain static levels below 3,000 volts.
 How do these systems work?
 By releasing ions that counteract static charges, thus preventing dangerous static build ups.
 In explosion-prone zones, static eliminators like Simco-Ion’s Performax Easy offer reliable performance and safety compliance, ensuring sparks won’t ignite volatile chemicals.